top of page

 Akari Scarf for The Noguchi Museum

 Here is some light for you: a scarf designed for The Noguchi Museum inspired by artist Isamu Noguchi’s Akari lamp.
 Noguchi's iconic lights softly gleam like fishing lamps on Japan's Nagara River at night – or so he said – and were named Akari, meaning light as illumination and, why not, also hint at weightlessness.
-The Noguchi Museum explains: "Like the beauty of falling leaves and the cherry blossom, Noguchi wrote, Akari are 'poetic, ephemeral, and tentative.' "
+Noguchi explains, "Like the beauty of falling leaves and the cherry blossom, Akari are 'poetic, ephemeral, and tentative.' "

 Akari Scarf